coreycampos/te-material-finalcapstone/dotnet/README.md

 Additional endpoings are provided the test anonymous access `/login/ready`, authorized `/login/confirm`, and authorized for an admin user `/login/confirmadmin`.

-A link to a set of Postman tests to confirm the functionality of the LoginController is proivded in a Postman folder.
+A link to a set of Postman tests to confirm the functionality of the LoginController is provided in a Postman folder.

 If you need to modify the user registration form, start here.